Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 > - The Mainnet StakingNFT Contract Address Proxy address can be retrieved from [here](https://static.matic.network/network/mainnet/v1/index.json)
 > - The Testnet StakingNFT Contract Address Proxy address can be retrieved from [here](https://static.matic.network/network/testnet/mumbai/index.json)

-There are two possible scenarios for new Lido for Polygon node operators:
+There are two possible scenarios for newLido on Polygon node operators:

 1. **Existing Polygon validator**